Stonebwoy: Entertainment Achievement Awards

 In March 2021, his album Anloga Junction won the Album of the Year award in the Entertainment Achievement Awards.
 He also won the Male Artist of the Year Award.

 3Music Awards

 In March 2021, his album Anloga Junction won the Album of the Year award in the 3Music Awards.
 His song Putuu Freestyle (Prayer) won the Viral Song of the Year.

 International Reggae and World Music Awards (IRAWMA)

 In May 2021, he was nominated for the 'Best African Dancehall Entertainer Award'.

+He has been honored by Billboard after securing 8th position on Reggae Chart and received a plaque.

+Personal life

+Stonebwoy is married to Dr. Louisa, a dental surgeon and ambassador for World Oral Health with two children, Catherine Jidula Satekla and L Janam Joachim Satekla.